cats-oss/cujira/README.md

 ### 2. Check ProjectID (or BoardID) and Add `Project Alias`.

-You can check ProjectID (or BoardID) with `cujira board list` that shown all boards of your Jira domain.
+You can check ProjectID (or BoardID) with `cujira list board` that shown all boards of your Jira domain.

 ```
-$ cujira board list
+$ cujira list board

 Results: